Information-Theoretic Memory Scaling in the Many-Body Localization Transition: Conclusions

-\emph{Conclusions.--} We have introduced the dynamical Holevo quantity as a complete and concrete quantifier of local memory, in terms of numbers of preserved bits.
-We have shown that it exhibits clear scaling behavior across the MBLT, for chains up to $L=16$.
-Such scaling in a dynamical quantity is rare in MBL literature.
-In particular, we have determined a family of two-parameter scaling ans\"atze for the steady-state from which we extract critical values and exponents in line with extant numerics.
-The results of this letter place the concept of local memory across the MBLT on a clear quantitative footing; and is, to our knowledge, the first quantitative investigation of local memory in \emph{any} quantum many-body system.
+We have introduced the dynamical Holevo quantity as a complete and concrete quantifier of local memory, in terms of numbers of preserved bits.
+After a discussion of a wide range of extant quantities and their varied shortcomings when it comes to actually quantifying memory, we have argued that a strictly informational approach - and the Holevo quantity in particular - is the most complete way to access local memory in these systems.
+We have shown that the Holevo quantity can successfully distinguish ergodic and localized regimes and also exhibits scaling behavior across the MBLT.
+In particular, we have determined a family of two-parameter scaling ans\"atze for the steady-state from which we extract critical values and exponents in line with these extant numerics for modest system sizes and time scales.
+The results of this letter place the concept of local memory across the MBLT on a clear quantitative footing; and is, to our knowledge, the first quantitative investigation of local memory from a strictly informational perspective in \emph{any} quantum many-body system.